SvenTiigi/VanMoofKit/README.md

 $ swift run vanmoof export --username "knight.rider@vanmoof.com" --password "********" --outputDirectory "~/Downloads"
 ```

+> [!NOTE]
-> **Note**: The login credentials aren't persisted or logged they are only used to authenticate against the VanMoof API.
+> The login credentials aren't persisted or logged they are only used to authenticate against the VanMoof API.

 The `--outputDirectory` parameter is optional.
 If not specified, the export will automatically be saved at `~/Desktop`